Robert L. Peters: Professional activities and affiliations

 Peters served on the executive of the Manitoba Chapter of the Association of Canadian Industrial Designers (ACID/M) before being elected its president in 1984.
 He was founding president of the Manitoba branch of the Society of Graphic Designers of Canada (GDC) from 1990 to 1992, and served on the GDC National Council until 1999.
 From 1994 to 1997 Peters served as a member of The Design Sector Steering Committee, Human Resources Development Canada.
-In 1998 the GDC named him a Fellow in recognition for his work in professional development and international design advancement.
+In 1998 the GDC named him a Fellow in recognition of his work in professional development and international design advancement.
 Since 2003 he has served on the GDC’s national Ethics Committee.
 Following the 1991 International Council of Graphic Design Associations (Icograda) World Design Congress in Montreal, Peters was designated as the GDC’s official delegate and liaison to Icograda at subsequent Icograda General Assemblies between 1991 and 1999.
 He was elected to the Icograda board from 1999 to 2005, served as Icograda's President from 2001 to 2003, and also served as official liaison between Icograda and the World Intellectual Property Organization (WIPO) as well as to the United Nations Educational, Scientific and Cultural Organization (UNESCO) from 2001 to 2005.
-In 2009, Peters received the Icograda President's Award as recognition for his service to the organisation.
+In 2009, Peters received the Icograda President's Award as recognition of his service to the organisation.
 In 2013, Peters received the Icograda Achievement Award, the highest recognition granted by Icograda to designers for their contribution to the profession.

-In 2000, Peters joined the board of the international humanitarian organization Design for the World (DW), and was appointed as a Vice President in 2002.
+In 2000, Peters joined the board of the international humanitarian organization Design for the World (DW), and was appointed a Vice President in 2002.
 In 2004 he was named an Honorary Member of the Brno Biennale Association.
-He was a member of the founding executive of the International Design Alliance (IDA) from 2003 to 2005, serves as a member of the advisory board of the Design Innovation Institute (Dii) and has acted as a special ambassador on behalf of the Taiwan Design Center.
-In 2010, Peters was appointed as an ambassador for INDIGO (the International Indigenous Design Network).
+He was a member of the founding executive of the International Design Alliance (IDA) from 2003 to 2005, served as a member of the advisory board of the Design Innovation Institute (Dii) and has acted as a special ambassador on behalf of the Taiwan Design Center.
+In 2010, Peters was appointed an ambassador for INDIGO (the International Indigenous Design Network).